Series 9 and 10 - General Securities Sales Supervisor Exam

 The Series 24, on the other hand, qualifies a candidate as a general securities principal for FINRA.
 By passing the Series 24, the candidate can supervise all areas of the member's investment banking and securities business, such as underwriting, trading and market making, advertising, or overall compliance with financial responsibilities.
 While the scope of the general securities principal's supervisory authority is broader than the Series 9/10, the Series 24 is limited in the products that it covers.
 The general securities principal qualification does not cover municipal securities or options.

 2. Since the Series 9/10, General Securities Sales Supervisor Exam, covers options and municipal securities, upon passing the Series 9/10, can I function as a registered options or municipal securities principal?

 No. With the Series 9/10, the branch manager is qualified to supervise sales activities only.
 The oversight responsibility of the registered options or municipal securities principal exams is broader.
 In addition to sales supervision, the Registered Options Principal Exam (Series 4) and the Municipal Securities Principal Exam (Series 53) qualify a principal to supervise the member's overall securities business-including but not limited to trading, advertising, and compliance.

 3. Must a candidate take both the Series 9 and Series 10 on the same day?

 It is up to the candidate.
-Therefore, the candidate may choose to take both exams on the same day or each part at different sessions.
-The candidate may also choose which exam to take first.
+They may choose to take the exams on the same day or different days.
+They may also choose which exam to take first.
 Regardless of when each exam is completed, the General Securities Sales Supervisor registration will not be approved until the candidate passes both exams.
-Note however that if both exams are not passed within two years of each other, the one taken and passed will be invalidated.
+Note that if both exams are not passed within two years of one another, the exam taken and passed will be invalidated.